 Happy New Year, Church!

 In today’s Gospel passage from Luke, Jesus gave his disciples a hint about what to expect: “there will be signs… and distress… and confusion.
 People will faint from fear and foreboding…” they’ll begin to question everything they thought they knew about the world they live in… and perhaps even the God who created it (vv.
 21:25-26).
 And then, when everything seems to be falling apart around them, “then they will see the Son of Man coming in a cloud with power and great glory.”
 What a magnificent, terrible day that will be.
-If you look at the words in your Scripture insert, you’ll notice that that passage is in quotes.
+If you were reading these words out of the Bible, you’d notice that that passage is in quotes.
 Jesus is repeating words spoken by someone else.
 Who?
-And When?
+And when?
 And what was the original context?
 Glad you asked.
 Rabbi Jesus is quoting the prophet Daniel who lived five-hundred years or so before the time of Luke’s Gospel.
 Daniel prophesied from around 605 until around 536 BC… right in the middle of the worst period of history the Jews had ever known… when they were overrun by the Babylonians, their Temple destroyed, and all the people sent into exile.
 In that case, God’s rebellious people were reaping what they had sown through their willfulness and self-indulgence.
 Yet even in the midst of all of the violence and turmoil, as the last remnants of the glorious kingdom built by David and Solomon were being trampled into the dust, Daniel prophesied words of awesomeness and hope to a faithful remnant of God’s people in their time of need.
 He said the Son of Man, the Messiah, would return to save his people and be given “dominion and glory and kingship… that all peoples, nations, and languages should serve him.
 His dominion would be an everlasting dominion that would never pass away.
-His kingship would never be destroyed” (Dan 7:13b-14).
+His kingship would never be destroyed” (Daniel 7:13b-14).

 Advent is indeed a time to prepare ourselves for the birth of the Christ Child, a time to consider what kind of God would send his only Son to live among us and to show us the way to salvation.
 God’s arms are always open to us, but we must return the embrace through self-examination and repentance.
 What are we doing in our lives that separates us from God?
 In what ways do our willfulness and self-indulgence cause us to fall short of becoming the creatures that God has created us to become?
 Pondering these questions, and then taking action to correct the discrepancies will add more joy to our Christmas than we could ever ask or imagine.